pgerber/linux-sysadmin-utilities/cd_enhanced/README.md

 ### cdlist
 Syntax: **cdlist**

-List the currently defined bookmarks
+List the currently defined bookmarks.

 ### cdexport
 Syntax: **cdexport**

-Export bookmarks in a format that can later be readded with **cdimport**.
+Export bookmarks in a format that can later be used for readding with **cdimport**.
 Export data is printed to stdout.

 ### cdimport
 Syntax: **cdimport [INPUT_FILE]**